CenterForOpenScience/django-elasticsearch-metrics/README.md

 Each record type will have its own [index template](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html).
 The index template name and glob pattern are computed from the app label for the containing app and the class's name.
-For example, a `UsageRecord` class defined in `myapp/metrics.py` will have an index template with the name `myapp_usagerecord` and a template glob pattern of `myapp_usagerecord_*`.
+For example, a `UsageEvent` class defined in `myapp/metrics.py` will have an index template with the name `myapp_usagerecord` and a template glob pattern of `myapp_usagerecord_*`.